Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with

 \subsubsection{Crop ROI}

 { The obtained RD$_2$ Cube contains frames with size $128\times128$.
-Because this research is focused on short-range activity recognition, and food intake behavior has low speed, it is observed that the long-range area and high-velocity area are never reached in the RD frames.
-To reduce the computation cost, we crop the frames from RD$_2$ Cube to keep the region of interest (ROI) and remove the redundant area.
-The cropped frame size is $N_{d1}\times{N_{r1}}$, where $N_{d1}=64$ (max velocity:$\pm 1.28 m/s$) and $N_{r1}=32$ (max range: $1.28 m$).
+Because this study focuses on short-range HAR, and intake behavior has low speed, it is observed that the long-range area and high-velocity area are never reached.
+To reduce the computation cost, we crop the frames from RD$_2$ Cube to only keep the region of interest (ROI).
+The cropped frame size is $N_{d1}\times{N_{r1}}$, where $N_{d1}=64$ (max velocity: $\pm 1.28\ m/s$) and $N_{r1}=32$ (max range: $1.28\ m$).
 After this step, the final RD Cube is prepared as 3D input data with size $N_{fm}\times{N_{d1}}\times{N_{r1}}$ ($N_{fm}\times{64}\times{32}$).
-It should be noted that the initial frame size of the radar data is associated with the range resolution and doppler resolution, so we tend to generate a large initial frame size to obtain a fine resolution and crop the ROI afterwards.
 Fig. \ref{static_removal} shows the example of an RD frame. }